Cover

 sed tamen venenum unde fuerit, quem ad modum paratum sit, non dicitur. datum esse aiunt huic Publio Licinio, pudenti adulescenti et bono, Caeli familiari; constitutum esse cum servis ut venirent ad balneas Senias; eodem Licinium esse venturum atque eis veneni pyxidem traditurum. hic primum illud requiro, quid attinuerit ferri in eum locum constitutum, cur illi servi non ad Caelium domum venerint. si manebat tanta illa consuetudo Caeli, tanta familiaritas cum Clodia, quid suspicionis esset, si apud Caelium mulieris servus visus esset? sin autem iam suberat simultas, exstincta erat consuetudo, discidium exstiterat, ‘hinc illae lacrimae’ nimirum, et haec causa est omnium horum scelerum atque criminum.

-But it is still not stated whence the poison was procured, nor how it was prepared.
-It is said to have been given to Publius Licinius here, a decent and worthy young man and a friend of Caelius; that an arrangement was made with the slaves that they should come to the Senian Baths, where Licinius would meet them and hand over the box of poison.
-At this point I first ask what was the good of arranging for the poison to be brought to that place?
-Why did not those slaves go to Caelius at his house?
-If there still existed between Caelius and Clodia such intimacy and such close association, what suspicion could arise if one of the lady’s slaves had appeared at Caelius’ house?
-But if some disagreement now lurked between them, if their association had been broken off, if a rupture had taken place, “the cat,” assuredly, “is out of the bag,” and we have the reason for all these crimes and accusations.
+But nevertheless, where the poison was from, and how it was prepared, is not stated.
+They say it was given to this man, Publius Licinius, a decent and good young man, a close friend of Caelius; (They say) he had made an arrangement with the slaves, that they should come to the Senian Baths; that to the same place Licinius would come, and would hand over to them a small box of poison.
+Here, I first ask, what good was it that the poison had been arranged to be brought into that place, why did those slaves not come to Caelius at his house.
+If that so great familiarity of Caelius was still remaining, that so great intimacy with Clodia what suspicion could there be, if a slave of the woman had been seen at the house of Caelius?
+But if however some disagreement was now close at hand, if their association had been extinguished, if a rupture had taken place, “Hence those tears”, without a doubt, and this is the reason for all the crimes and charges.

 62